Welcome to the online grants management system for The Arts Council of Greater Greensboro

 Organizations already receiving funding from the North Carolina Arts Council (NCAC) should check with the granting office at The ACGG to determine eligibility.

 Priorities for Funding The priority of the Grassroots program is to provide operating or program support to qualified arts organizations not already receiving or eligible to receive support from the NCAC.
-These include theaters, symphonies, galleries, art guilds, choral societies, dance companies, folk arts societies, writers’ groups, and arts festivals, etc.
+These include theaters, symphonies, galleries, art guilds, choral societies, dance companies, folk arts societies, writers’ groups, and arts festivals, etc. Arts organizations are defined with 75% or more of programming being arts based.

 The second priority of the Grassroots program is to support arts learning and arts in education programs conducted by qualified artists.
 These can be artist residencies in schools, afterschool or summer camps, or adult arts learning classes.